nikhil2297/kubernates-learning/README.md

 - **kubectl get pod [pod-name] -o yaml**: Retrieves the YAML file for a specific pod.
 - **kubectl create -f pod [yaml-file-name]**: Run a pod with a specified details in yaml file.

+## YAML Indentation
+**Important Note:** YAML files should use spaces instead of tabs for indentation, as tabs can cause issues with conversion to JSON.

 ## ReplicaSet in Kubernetes